DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/aliyun-terway/usage.md

     }
     ```

+    !!! note

-    > To ensure that the RAM user used in the subsequent steps has sufficient permissions, grant the RAM user the AdministratorAccess and AliyunSLBFullAccess permissions.
+        To ensure that the RAM user used in the subsequent steps has sufficient permissions, grant the RAM user the AdministratorAccess and AliyunSLBFullAccess permissions.

     ![edit-ram](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/network/images/custom-ram.png)